konekto/LOSH-Reporter/README.md

 Example:

 ```
+repoHosts = [
+    {count: 100, name: "Test"},
-repoHosts = [{count: 100, name: "Test"},{count: 1000, name: "TestAB"}, {count: 50, name: "TestA"} ]
+    {count: 1000, name: "TestAB"},
+    {count: 50, name: "TestA"}
+]

+figure(
+    "barchart",
+    x="repoHosts.name",
+    y="repoHosts.count",
+    title="repohosts",
-figure("barchart", x="repoHosts.name", y="repoHosts.count", title="repohosts", label="All repoHost by counts")
+    label="All repoHost by counts")
+```

 That would generate a barchart with names of repoHosts as x-values and counts of the repeHosts as y-values
-```

 ## License